 Powernail cleats are made from high-quality steel, which prevents them from bending when they’re driven into hardwood floors.
 Their smaller gauges of cleats are also perfect for use with click lock flooring.

-Regardless, if you’re a fan of staples rather than cleats, the Philadelphia Floor Store still has a ton in stock for you.
+Regardless, if you’re a fan of staples rather than cleats, City Floor Supply still has a ton in stock for you.
 We cater to staple and cleat fans alike.